microfocus-idol/idol-rich-media-tutorials/tutorials/showcase/id-card-ocr/README.md

 LuaScript = inverseFaceAngle.lua
 ```

-We are envoking an out-of-the-box Lua script to capture the angle of rotation of the detected face:
+We are invoking an out-of-the-box Lua script to capture the angle of rotation of the detected face:

 ```lua
 -- returns the angle required to rotate a face upright (in degrees)